 Nonprofit Spotlight: Atlanta Community Food Bank

-The Atlanta Community Food Bank (ACFB) was the first recipient of a TechBridge nonprofit technology grant in 2002; then, the Accenture-sponsored Technology Innovation Award.
-However, dollars have not been the only donations.
-Food banks often rely on a volunteer workforce and on an almost daily basis.
-On September 13th, 2017 more than 50 technology friends first gathered at the ACFB to sort, pack and box donated food needed to create meals for hungry Georgians.
-Technology Cares/Technology Shares was born that day and has continued to meet month after month for more than two years.
+The Atlanta Community Food Bank (ACFB) was the first recipient of a TechBridge nonprofit technology grant in (the Accenture-sponsored Technology Innovation Award).
+However, dollars have not been the only donations to go to this hunger relief organization.
+Food banks rely on a volunteer workforce almost daily.
+On more than 50 technology friends first gathered at the ACFB to sort, pack, and box donated food needed to create meals for hungry Georgians.
+Technology Cares/Technology Shares was born that day and has continued to meet month-after-month for more than two years.
 Technology leaders have regularly volunteered to work side-by-side to get unmarketable food from the food bank to people in need.
-Kyle Waide, President & CEO of ACFB and tech volunteer organizer Ricky Steele calculate that to date this initiative has shipped 342,364 pounds of food (and other donated non-food items) which produced 242,868 individual meals.
-TechBridge is proud to be connected with Technology Cares/Technology Shares and honors it as a prime example of the unique connections within the Atlanta technology community and its capacity for doing good.
+Kyle Waide, President and CEO of ACFB and tech volunteer organizer Ricky Steele calculate that to-date this initiative has shipped 342,364 pounds of food (and other donated non-food items), which produced 242,868 individual meals.
+TechBridge is proud to be connected with Technology Cares/Technology Shares and honors it as a prime example of the unique connections within the Atlanta technology community and of its capacity for doing good.

-After January 2020, the Atlanta Community Food Bank cuts the ribbon on its new 344,000-square-foot facility located in East Point near the Hartsfield-Jackson Atlanta International Airport.
-Technology Cares/Technology Shares returns to its typical schedule, gathering together the first Wednesday of each month beginning March 4.
-The event is designed specifically for technologists to directly connect to the mission of the Food Bank.
+After , the Atlanta Community Food Bank cuts the ribbon on its new 344,000-square-foot facility located in East Point near the Hartsfield-Jackson Atlanta International Airport.
+Technology Cares/Technology Shares returns to its typical schedule, gathering together on the first Wednesday of each month beginning .
+The event is designed specifically for technologists to directly connect to the mission of the food bank.